stg-annon/BT-Silver-Base/readme.txt

 	▪ Dialogue doesn't match up with if Hermione isn't wearing a shirt/skirt ▪ Hair changes back to default hair during UE tutoring ▪ //Too many arms during certain favours
-WRITTEN CONTENT NOT YET IMPLEMENTED:
-	▪ Collar scenes
-	▪ Tentacle scenes
-	▪ Public shaming
-	▪ Cat bug's expansion scene
-	▪ Luna Polyjuice potion (Chibis required)
-UNWRITTEN CONTENT THAT'S PLANNED:
-	▪ Levels for the potions (like private favours)
-WHAT WAS DONE THIS WEEK:
-	▪ Breast Expansion potion
-	▪ Costume role-play scenes
-	▪ Writing Polyjuice potion
-	▪ Clothes store GUI
-PLAN FOR NEXT WEEK:
-	▪ More role-play scenes
-	▪ Lamia potion
-	▪ Public shaming
-SUGGESTIONS:
-	▪ Edit books so that each chapter is twice as long, and there are only half as many.
-	▪ I really love the idea of Hermione's "default" clothes getting skimpier and skimpier over time.
-If you possibly included a scene where genie comments on it, I think it would be great
-	▪ When having sex, it doesn't really make sense or Hermione to say "let me take my panties off" ▪ 3rd anal scene changes based around (“No, ‘Whore’ is good.
-Call me that, [name].”)
-	▪ Time period between the first and second time Hermione is too long ▪ Hermione seems way too immediately willing to change clothes/hair ▪ Ability to quick continue books
-	▪ Extend the Butt Molester scene

 POTION COMBINATIONS:
 Cat Potion 			= Polyjuice + Cat hair 							(Dormitories)